Vonage/vivid-3/docs/getting-started/migration.md

 After using vivid-3 **exclusively**, follow these steps:

 - Remove vivid-2 import from package.json.
 You sould only have `@vonage/vivid": "^3.x"`.
-- Set `vvd-root` class on the [:root](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) and remove from all the components.
+- Set `vvd-root` class on the `:root` and remove it from all the components.
 - All registered components should be removed and imported directly.
 - Rename all prefixes to `vwc`.